 The measure took effect on July 1, 2021, and permits possession of up to one ounce of cannabis flower and home cultivation of up to four plants by adults 21 and older.

-Separate provisions in the new law require state officials to establish the rules and regulations of a legal marijuana market in Virginia, but sales are not anticipated to start until July 2024.
+Separate provisions in the new law require state officials to establish the rules and regulations of a legal marijuana market in Virginia, but sales have not yet started.

 Alongside Colorado, Washington was the first state to legalize recreational weed when 55 percent of voters approved Initiative 502 in 2012.